papaj2139/FrostWillDo/README.md

 ```bash
 qmake6
 ```
-it will create a Makefile and necesary things then run
+it will create a Makefile

+then run:
 ```bash
 make
 ```